vana-com/vana-private-old/README.md

 4. Check your firewall allows traffic on ports 80 and 443
 ## Backup and Restore

 The setup includes services for backing up and restoring your node data.
-It's important to perform these operations regularly to ensure data safety and to have a recovery option in case of issues.
+These snapshots can be helpful for quickly syncing or migrating your node to a new machine.
+Geth and Prysm snapshots are also available for download from the [Vana Snapshot service](https://console.cloud.google.com/storage/browser/vana-snapshots;tab=objects?prefix=&forceOnObjectsSortingFiltering=false).

 ### Backups